kkwakwa/2015-11-16-manchester-codima/codima_lessons/make/slides.md

         rm -f analysis.tar.gz
 ```

-In our `Makefile`, the output is a product of the input data files, *but also of the code*: if `wordcount.py` changes, the output may also change.
+- In our `Makefile`, the output is a product of the input data files, *but also of the code*
+- If `wordcount.py` changes, the output may also change.

 ----